depscloud/deploy/charts/indexer/README.md

 $ helm install indexer depscloud/indexer
 ```

-The command deploys indexer on the Kubernetes cluster in the default configuration.
+The command deploys indexer on the Kubernetes cluster using the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm search repo --versions`